dan-coulter/phpflickr/README.md

 2. `$secret` — The API secret is optional because it is only required to make authenticated requests ([see below](#making-authenticated-requests)).
    It is given to you along with your API key when you register an app.

-3. `$die_on_error` - This takes a boolean value and determines whether the class will die (aka cease operation) if the API returns an error statement.
-It defaults to false.
-Every method will return false if the API returns an error.
-You can access error messages using the getErrorCode() and getErrorMsg() methods.

 All of the API methods have been implemented in phpFlickr.
 You can see a full list and documentation here: